MetPX/sarracenia/doc/design/deltas.rst

-this way, for large files, the transfer can be split over a large number of nodes. but then re-assembly is a bit of a puzzle.  will each node of ddsr have only fractional (aka sparse) large files?   as long as the dd_sub is to both ddsr's, it should get everything.   what happens with sparse  files?
+this way, for large files, the transfer can be split over a large number of nodes. but then re-assembly is a bit of a puzzle.  will each node of ddsr have only fractional (aka sparse) large files?   as long as the sr_sub is to both ddsr's, it should get everything.   what happens with sparse  files?

 https://administratosphere.wordpress.com/2008/05/23/sparse-files-what-why-and-how/